 Some international students studying at NCI will secure a part-time job to support them while they study.
 All courses available to international students at NCI allow students to receive a Stamp 2 Student Visa, which means you can work:

-- 40 hours a week during vacation periods (15th December to 15th January and the months of June, July, August and September)
+- 40 hours a week during Christmas (from 15th December to 15th January) and the summer (June, July, August and September)

 There are limited on-campus jobs are available to current students, but a number of companies come to our campus each semester to look for students for part-time roles.
 The minimum wage in Ireland is currently €9.55 per hour.